JanVan01/gwot-physical/README.md

-# GWOT Smart Physical Device
+# GWOT Physical Smart Device

+## Installation

-Currently tested under Raspbian only.
+Currently tested using Raspbian only.

-To install it download these files and give the file setup/setup.sh rights to be eceuted:
+To install it download these files as ZIP file or get them using git.

+Give the file setup/setup.sh rights to be executable:

-`chmod +x setup/setup.sh`
+`sudo chmod +x setup/setup.sh`

-Afterwards execute the automatic setup and specify the wanted database name and a new database password for postgreSQL as first and second parameter, e.g.:
+Afterwards execute the setup and as arguments specify the desired database name (here: `data`) and a database password for PostgreSQL (here: `myS3cretP@ssword`), e.g.:

-`setup/setup.sh data myS3cretP@ssword`
+`sudo setup/setup.sh data myS3cretP@ssword`